How do you get around Corsica? Do you need a car? These questions are often asked by travelers willing to discover the ‘Island of Beauty’.

 ON FOOT

 Hiking is the most satisfying method of getting around Corsica.
 At your own pace and according to your own timetable you can explore every corner of the beautiful Mediterranean destination.
-This budget-friendly option also allows you to meet fellow travelers and form meaningful relationships.
+This budget-friendly option also allows you to meet fellow travellers and form meaningful relationships.

 The downside is that it requires a lot of stamina and physical agility, thus limiting its accessibility to many visitors.